-Ask any American in their 50s or 60s who is the best cook he or she knows, and they will almost certainly reply, “My mom”.
+Ask any American who grew up in the 1950s and 60s who the best cook he or she knows is, and they will almost certainly reply, “My mom”.
 Ask any English person of a similar age and they will almost certainly name anyone BUT their mother.

-You could be kind and blame this lack of British culinary skill on rationing.
-Rationing continued even after the end of World War II; indeed, when the Queen came to the throne in 1952, sugar, butter, cheese, margarine, cooking fat, bacon, meat and tea were all still rationed.
+You could be kind and blame this lack of British culinary skill on rationing, since rationing continued even after the end of World War II.
+Indeed, when the Queen came to the throne in 1952, sugar, butter, cheese, margarine, cooking fat, bacon, meat and tea were all still rationed.
 Rationing did not actually finish until 1954, with sugar rationing ending in 1953 and meat rationing in 1954.

 Rationing and the meagre choice of ingredients and flavourings, whilst concentrating the cook’s mind on creating filling and satisfying meals, would preclude even the best of cooks from creating cordon bleu dishes.
 Food was seasonal (no tomatoes in winter for example); there were no supermarkets, no frozen food or freezers to store it in and the only takeaway was from the fish and chip shop.